 What is a Call To Action chapter?

-A Call To Action chapter is a group of Catholics who have formally affiliated with Call To Action and come together on a regular basis to work for justice in their local communities and support one another on the journey towards creating a better church.
+Chapters are a group of Catholics who have formally affiliated with Call To Action and who come together on a regular basis to work for justice in their Church and local communities.
 Call To Action has more than 50 chapters across North America from Alaska to Florida.

 Call To Action chapters are independent, incorporated local organizations.
 While Call To Action chapters are autonomous, they benefit from consultation and coordination with Call To Action national.

 Call To Action chapters take on a number of projects, from local church justice vigils to workshops for spiritual nourishment.
 Here are some examples of recent chapter activities:

 - Host open discussions on church issues

 - Issue press statements and coordinate newspaper media initiatives

 - Promote women’s leadership in the church with Mary Magdala celebrations

 - Show movies such as Pink Smoke, Band of Sisters, Hand of God